PlaidSystems/Spruce-SmartThings/README.md

   - Spruce sensors paired with ST can use the Spruce Connect to report values to the Spruce Cloud.

 **Install Overview**
+  1. Log into SmartThings IDE https://graph.api.smartthings.com/ with your SmartThings Username and Password
   1. Create a new SmartApp using the *Spruce Connect* code
       - **Enable OAUTH** in the app settings
   2. Create 3 new device handlers using the code from: